 Currently, the department consists of 51 enrolled students, with a limit of 60, and only one faculty member.

-The last college before ARC and Cypress, a school in southern California, to offer the major was the San Francisco School of Mortuary, which exported the program to ARC 12 years ago.
+The last college before ARC and Cypress, a school in southern California, to offer the major was the San Francisco College of Mortuary Science, which exported the program to ARC 12 years ago.

-The director of ARC’s program, Valarie Rose, attended the San Francisco School of Mortuary before it was shut down.
+The director of ARC’s program, Valarie Rose, attended the San Francisco College of Mortuary Science before it was shut down.

 “I saw it, and I was just like: ‘This is it.’
 The old school was pretty cool looking, it looked like a big medical school … it was built in the early 1900s,” Rose said.
 “I moved to San Francisco, I wound up going and just loved it ever since.”